 Skill Level Beginner

-Over the years GarageBand has become a very powerful recording studio right inside your Mac.
-In this course I'll be walking you through the major aspects of this studio.
-I'll show you how to get up and running by connecting your instruments and hardware devices, setting sound preference, and creating projects.
-We'll take a close look at creating tracks with a variety of effects presets and using the library of Apple Loops to flesh out your recordings.
-And you'll see how to configure GarageBand to record acoustic instruments as well as electric guitars.
+- Over the years, GarageBand has become a very powerful recording studio right inside your MAC.
+In this course, I'll be walking you through the major aspects of this studio.
+I'll show you how to get up and running by connecting your instruments and hardware devices, setting sound preferences, and creating projects.
+We'll take a close look at creating tracks with a variety of effects presets, and using the library of Apple loops to flesh out your recordings.
+You'll see how to configure GarageBand to record acoustic instruments as well as electric guitars.